Causal inference

 \[\hat{E}(Y|A = a, \boldsymbol{L})\]

-\[\hat{E}(Y|A = a*,\boldsymbol{L})\]
+\[\hat{E}(Y|A = a^*, \boldsymbol{L})\]

-\[\hat{ATE} = \hat{E}[\hat{E}(Y|A = a, \boldsymbol{L}) - \hat{E}(Y|A = a*, \boldsymbol{L})]\]
+\[\hat{ATE} = \hat{E}[\hat{E}(Y|A = a, \boldsymbol{L}) - \hat{E}(Y|A = a^*, \boldsymbol{L})]\]

-Where outcomes are binary, we calculate the causal risk ratio in moving between the different levels of A. Where binary outcomes are more common than 10% we use a log-normal model to calculate a causal rate ratio (VanderWeele, Mathur, and Chen 2020).
+Step 5.
+For binary outcomes, calculate the causal risk ratio in moving between different levels of A. When binary outcomes are more common than 10%, use a log-normal model to calculate a causal rate ratio (VanderWeele, Mathur, and Chen 2020).

-The stdReg package in R calculates standard errors using the Delta method from which we construct confidence intervals under asymptotic assumptions(Sjölander 2016).
+package in R calculates standard errors using the Delta method, from which we construct confidence intervals under asymptotic assumptions (Sjölander 2016).
 Additionally, we pool uncertainty arising from the multiple imputation procedure by employing Rubin’s Rules.

 Applications